 Q: There are three concentrations in the Justice Studies major.
 Do I have to choose one?

 A: Yes.
-You must choose a concentration: International Justice, Justice Systems or Paralegal Studies.
+You must choose a concentration: International Justice, Criminal Justice or Paralegal Studies.
 You cannot be admitted into the major without choosing a concentration.
 Once you are admitted to the major with a chosen concentration, you can then add additional concentrations.
-For example, you can have a double concentration in Justice Systems and Paralegal Studies.
+For example, you can have a double concentration in Criminal Justice and Paralegal Studies.